Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 What to Expect

-This tour offers a combination of easy terrain and moderate hills and is ideal for beginner and experienced cyclists.
-Rides are on well paved roads and dedicated bike paths.
-Expect rolling Mediterranean landscapes and coastal biking, with very little urban riding and car traffic.
-On some days, winds (mistral and sirocco) may slow your riding, while shade is everyday generally limited.
-You will have two transfers by ferry, of approximately 40 minutes each, to get from Portoscuso to San Pietro Island and from San Pietro Island to Calasetta.
+This tour offers a combination of easy terrain and moderate hills, making it ideal for both beginner and experienced cyclists.
+Rides take place on well-paved roads and dedicated bike paths.
+Expect rolling Mediterranean landscapes and coastal routes, with minimal urban riding and very little car traffic.
+On some days, winds—such as the mistral or sirocco—may affect your pace, and shade is generally limited.
+The itinerary includes two ferry transfers, each approximately 40 minutes, from Portoscuso to San Pietro Island and from San Pietro Island to Calasetta.
 Please verify your bike selection for this tour as it is not always possible to change bikes once you arrive on tour.
 Travel with your friends and family—we can accommodate multiple guests on this self-guided vacation.
 Our 24/7 support system is available if needed.

 • Daily Mileage: 16-43 miles|